SIEMbiotic17/Wazuh-SIEM-SOC-Infrastructure-Deployment/README.md

 ## Final Outcome

-This project demonstrates successful deployment of a functional SIEM-based monitoring environment using Wazuh.
+This project demonstrates the successful deployment of a functional SIEM-based monitoring environment using Wazuh.

 The environment is fully operational and ready for advanced detection testing and incident analysis in future projects.